gt-etextiles-hacking/JacquardToolkit/README.md

 Be sure to check out the example application for more information (JacquardToolkitExample).

+### Want to contribute?!
+This is an open-source project so any additions, fixes, or cool new ideas are welcomed!
+If you have interest in contributing to JacquardToolkit, be sure to create your own fork of the repo and then submit a pull request when you are done.

 ### E-Textile Hacking
 This framework is just a small part of the project that our team at Georgia Tech has been working on.
 If you are interested in learning more about our project, please visit [our Medium publication](https://medium.com/e-textile-hacking).